TACC/coe-332-sp24/docs/unit09/k8s_cheat_sheet.rst

 ------------------
 Here are the primary k8s resource types we have covered in this class:

 * ``Pods`` -- Pods are the simplest unit of compute in k8s and represent a generalization of the Docker container.
 Pods can contain more than one container, and every container within a pod is scheduled together, on the same machine, with a single IP address and shared file system.
 Pod definitions include a ``name``, a (Docker) ``image``, a ``command`` to run, as well as an ``ImagePullPolicy``, ``volumeMounts`` and a set of ``ports`` to expose.
 Pods can be thought of as disposable and temporary.
 * ``Deployments`` -- Deployments are the k8s resource type to use for deploying *long-running* application components, such as APIs, databases, and long-running worker programs.
 Deployments are made up of one or more matching pods, and the matching is done using ``labels`` and ``labelSelectors``.
 * ``PersistentVolumeClaims`` (PVCs) -- PVCs create a named storage request against a storage class available on the k8s cluster.
 PVCs are used to fill volumes with permenant storage so that data can be saved across different pod executions for the same stateful application (e.g., a database).
 * ``Services`` -- Services are used to expose an entire application component to other pods.
 Services get their own IP address which persists beyond the life of the individual pods making up the application.
+* ``Ingresses`` -- Map services running on specific ports to subdomains on the host.
+These are useful if you want to give your web app a unique and descriptive domain name.